effndc/emfscripts/README.md

 KC_ADMINUSER is the Keycloak administrative user account, the default username is `admin`.
 KC_ADMIN_PASSWORD is the password for this administrative account, if this has not been manually changed the script will query it from the kubernetes secrets.

+AUTO_COLLECT_VARS when set to true (default) the script will use kubectl to query for the above data, but will only work when executed in on the orchestrator node itself.

 > NOTE: The remaining scripts should not be modified other than to fix or improve the functionality.

 ### `1-create-org.sh`